 TIP: You don’t have to start from scratch.
 Use content and visuals you already have.
 If it looks good in print, it’ll probably look good in News Feed.
 Do you have photos, blog posts, videos, printed brochures and other things that you could repurpose in Facebook posts?
 To use Facebook efficiently as part of your outreach strategy, repurpose the great content you already have.
 When you’re targeting people who aren’t in your typical audience demographic, you can refresh it for a new target audience and give it new life.

 People watch videos on Facebook to connect with moments shared by their friends, catch up on news from the day and much more.
-More than 65% of all video views occur on mobile devices as people turn to Facebook at different times and places throughout the day.
+More than 65 per cent of all video views occur on mobile devices as people turn to Facebook at different times and places throughout the day.

 Videos uploaded directly to Facebook have proven to be more successful than those linked to other video players:

 - 30% higher video play rate (number of clicks to play the video)

 Videos uploaded directly to Facebook fill the entire width of the screen and play directly in News Feed, offering a seamless viewing experience.
 Directly uploaded videos also automatically play, making them more eye-catching than a video thumbnail.
 If you link to a video hosted on another site, the link appears with a small thumbnail from the video.